 Lodge Officer Positions Descriptions

 Service as a Lodge Officer is not for everyone.
-Lodge Officers are expected to be able to budget their time between school, family, religious and other responsibilities with what is required of them as a lodge officer.
+Lodge Officers are expected to be able to budget their time between Family, Religious, School, Sports, Clubs, and other responsibilities with what is required of them as a Lodge Officer.

 All Positions and/or Descriptions are subject to change at any time via the Lodge Executive Committee, Lodge Advisers, or the Scout Executive.

-Each Lodge Officer is expected to do the following:
+Each Lodge Officer is expected to do the following along with their Elected Position Description:

 Lodge Chief: